Ed Martin (Missouri politician): Stop the Steal

+Books and television

 In 2016, Martin co-authored The Conservative Case for Trump with Phyllis Schlafly and Brett M. Decker.

+Martin was a CNN contributor in 2017.
+From 2016 to 2024, Martin appeared more than 150 times on RT America and Sputnik, both of which are Russian state-controlled news agencies.
+None of these appearances was disclosed to the Senate on a Senate Judiciary Committee questionnaire asking for a list of all media interviews.
+He has often appeared in far-right media.
+Nine days before the Russian invasion of Ukraine he said there was no evidence of military buildup on Ukraine’s borders and criticized US officials as warmongering and ignoring Russia security concerns.

+Political campaigns

 2010 U.S. congressional election

 In 2010, Martin challenged Democratic incumbent Russ Carnahan.
 Carnahan defeated Martin.

 2012 Attorney General election

 Martin decided to run for the U.S. Senate in 2012 against incumbent Democrat U.S. Senator Claire McCaskill.
 After U.S. Congressman Todd Akin and former state treasurer Sarah Steelman filed to run, Martin dropped out of the race to run from the newly redrawn Missouri's 2nd congressional district, Akin's congressional seat.
 On January 26, 2012, Martin announced he was dropping out of the Congressional race, and filed to run for Missouri Attorney General against incumbent Democrat Chris Koster.

-Republican Chair
+2018 Fairfax County Board of Supervisors

+In 2018, Martin moved to Great Falls, Virginia, where he ran unsuccessfully for the Fairfax County Board of Supervisors.